tugrulates/blog/posts/Demoscene.md

 tags: demoscene coding graphics
 ---

 *Demos* are artifacts of the human desire to showcase digital creation skills, including programming.
-[Demoscene](https://en.wikipedia.org/wiki/Demoscene) is the niche subculture where programmers, designers and musicians work together to produce demos.
+[Demoscene](https://en.wikipedia.org/wiki/Demoscene) is the niche subculture where programmers, designers, and musicians work together to produce demos.
 They compete at events and distribute their work for free.

-I was part of two demo groups, [Resident](https://www.residentland.info/) and [Deviance](https://deviance.untergrund.net/) and I produced the demos listed in this page.
+I was part of two demo groups, [Resident](https://www.residentland.info/) and [Deviance](https://deviance.untergrund.net/), and I produced the demos listed in this page.
 I want to introduce this world by going through my demography.
-I know that demography means something else.
+Yes, I know that demography means something else.

 ## Nested

 Nested is my first serious attempt at making a demo.
-It features basic 3d.
+It features basic 3D.
 There is scenery, camera motion, transitions, fog, shadow, and more complicated volumetric effects.

 Nested is size restricted to [64 kibibytes](https://en.wikipedia.org/wiki/64K_intro).
 For comparison, this post is 9 KiB before the images, and the video for Nested is 30 MiB, which is five hundred times as big.

-Three minutes of graphical animation under 64 KiB is achieved by procedural generation of 3d models, textures and camera paths.
-The soundtrack is a tracking file and the images use custom fitted formats.
+Three minutes of graphical animation under 64 KiB is achieved by procedural generation of 3D models, textures, and camera paths.
+The soundtrack is a tracking file, and the images use custom fitted formats.
 Finally, the executable file is a compressed package that decompresses itself when run.

 Nested is my first software project which has a scale that exceeds one source file.
 It has around forty.
-However, it was not my project with the largest amount of lines that time.
+However, it was not my project with the largest number of lines that time.
 I was a big fan of gigantic single file coding and I think the style should be more popular.

 {{ youtube(id="WV0IADM7yAI") }}